jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, even with all their talented storytelling, antagonists always failed.
 They proved that human survival on this lifeboat called Earth is not based on our biology.
 Anyone who ever preached biological superiority inevitably fell in the face of technological progress.

 That progress wasn't perfect.
-Filled with antagonism, our evolution was so sporadic and uncertain that Entropy often caught on the game board of evolution.
+Filled with antagonism, our evolution was so sporadic and uncertain that Entropy often caught-up on the game board of evolution.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
 The primary cause in these human affairs was not failed government policy or unfair history; it was thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.

 Evolution's protagonists would transform civilization with ladders to the future, while their complacent descendants would build chutes that set the stage for society's suffering and their own downfall.
 Evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.